-Permanent disability pension: If the insured is assessed as totally disabled, the monthly pension is equal to 100% of the insured's average earnings in the year before the disability began.
+Permanent disability pension: If the insured is assessed with a total disability, the monthly pension is equal to 100% of the insured's average earnings in the year before the disability began.

-Constant-attendance supplement: Equal to 40% of the pension.
+Constant-attendance supplement: If the insured requires the constant attendance of others to perform daily functions, 40% of the disability pension is paid.

 The maximum pension is equal to 20 times the legal minimum wage.
-The legal monthly minimum wage is 28,460 CFA francs.